Milestones:Bell Telephone Laboratories, Inc., 1925-1983

 How the plaque site is protected/secured

 Building security; accessible from 8am-5pm on non-holiday weekdays.
 Visitors must request admission to see the plaque at least 48 hours in advance, and with an arrival time in the range of 8:30am-4pm (the site is open until 5 pm).
 Do so by emailing your date/time request to info@bell-labs.com to receive a confirmation.
 Visitors will check in with security, and will receive a guest badge and have an escort take them to the plaques.
-They may also see the Information Theory plaque outside the Main Lobby, and the First Transistor plaque inside the Main Lobby, without a security escort.
+They may also see two other IEEE Milestone plaques without a security escort: the First Transistor plaque inside the Main Lobby, and the Information Theory plaque outside the Main Lobby.

 Historical significance of the work